SmithWillSuffice/ohanga-pai/content/blog/136_ai_copperfields.md

 This duality is real.
 It is a sharp thing.
-There is no new age Zen Buddhism about it, the subjective is simply not the objective, in the same same way a positive number is not zero.
+There is no new age Zen Buddhism about it, the subjective is simply not the objective, in the same same way a positive number is not zero, and the finite is not transfinite.
 Duality is a thing.
 (I do recognize there are many things for which there is a unity and non-dualism, but human subjectivity and a lot of mathematics is not of that type.)